paolo-torres/interview-prep/system_design/problems/13_yelp_or_nearby_friends/13_yelp_or_nearby_friends.md

 Initially, simple Round Robin approach can be adopted to distribute all incoming requests equally.
 Simple, no overhead, would take dead servers out of rotation.

 A problem is won't take server load into consideration.
 If server overloaded, LB will keep sending requests.
-To handle this, periodically quert backend server about load and adjust traffic accordingly.
+To handle this, periodically query backend server about load and adjust traffic accordingly.